 Elias concluded, “I was given a gift of not dying that day, and to see into the future and to come back, and to live differently.”

 Chances are you won’t find yourself plummeting toward earth on a doomed airliner.
 We sincerely hope that you don’t, but there are times when what’s really important becomes crystal clear.
 Our whole world doesn’t have to come crashing down to gain a little insight.
-So here are five other ways to tell what’s really important and what matters most to you:
+Do you want to know how to tell what's most important to you?
+Here are five other ways:

 1. What keeps you up at night?: